shelleyshuzhang/mon-iot-traffic-analysis/README.md

 `-v IN_CSV` - The path to the output CSV filename of running destination analysis of the IMC'19 code on the pcap files in `PCAP_DIR`. **Either this option or the `-s` option is required.** If the CSV exists, it is recommended that this option be used instead of the `-s` option.
 If the CSV does not exist, use the `-s` option to generate the CSV.

 `-s IMC_DIR` - The path to the main directory (`intl-iot/`) containing the code accompanying the paper titled "Information Exposure From Consumer IoT Devices: A Multidimensional, Network-Informed Measurement Approach" in proceedings of the ACM Internet Measurement Conference 2019 (IMC 2019).
-The code can be found here: https://github.com/NEU-SNS/intl-iot.
+The code can be found here: https://github.com/dng24/intl-iot.
 Destination analysis is performed using this code. **Either this option or the `-v` option is required.**

-#### Optional arguments:
+#### Optional Arguments:

 `-c DEV_MFR` - The company that created the device that generated the data in `PCAP_DIR`.
 This is used to identify the first parties.
 Default is `unknown`.